 Above - a young and slim Johnny Mack Brown pays attention to veteran supporting player Steve Clark, who is making a point with his finger.
 Between Brown and Clark is juvenile actor Bobby Nelson.
 And over JMB's right shoulder is veteran Horace Murphy.
 Scene from BOOTHILL BRIGADE (A. W. Hackel/Republic, 1937).

 Before his days with Arkansas 'Slim' Andrews at Monogram, Tex Ritter's most frequent screen pal was Horace Murphy (above right) who portrayed characters named 'Stubby' or 'Ananias'.
 On the left is silent clown Snub Pollard, who was also a helper to Tex, and went by the moniker of 'Pee Wee'.
 This is from ROLLIN' PLAINS (Grand National, 1938).

 (Courtesy of Les Adams)

 Above - Charlie King (as 'Henchman Badger') and Tex Ritter go at it in the saloon brawl from UTAH TRAIL (Grand National, 1938).
 In the upper right are Ritter's helpers, Horace Murphy (tall hat) and Snub Pollard (handlebar moustache).
 Sandwiched between Murphy and Pollard is George Morrell, and wearing the dark suit jacket and hat in the photo center is Fred Parker.
-On the left is Denver Dixon/Victor Adamson (white hat) and Herman Hack (dark hat).
+Behind Charlie King's head is Bud Pope and on the left is Denver Dixon/Victor Adamson (white hat) and Herman Hack (dark hat).

 (Courtesy of Les Adams)

-Above, from L-to-R are Snub Pollard, Tex Ritter, and Horace Murphy in a still from FRONTIER TOWN (Grand National, 1938).
+L-to-R are Snub Pollard, Tex Ritter, and Horace Murphy in Ritter's FRONTIER TOWN (Grand National, 1938).